-An extensive collection of resources for wellness and personal development.
-Explore evidence-based practices for mental illness and read about available treatments.
+An extensive collection of resources for mental health, wellness, and personal development.
+Explore evidence-based practices for mental illness and to read about available treatments.
 Access research, statistics, online courses, and self-help guides.
-Free downloadable worksheets, toolkits, and assessments for mental health professionals.
-This list also includes a section for Washington, DC area resources, including help for domestic violence and a link to register for a free naloxone administration training.
+This list also includes free downloadable worksheets, toolkits, and assessments for mental health professionals.
+Lastly, this list has a section for Washington, DC area resources, including help for domestic violence and a link to register for a free naloxone administration training.

 Education and Advocacy Websites

 A site dedicated to transforming the lives of people experiencing mental health problems in the world’s poorest communities

 An organization dedicated to ending the stigma and discrimination surrounding mental health

 The goal of the Campaign to Change Direction is to change the culture of mental health in America so that all of those in need receive the care and support they deserve.